Holding Company and Operating Company

 This is one of the most common situations where you own two entities that do business between themselves.
 For example, you are a typical poor accounting firm with the usual high maintenance clients, and you feel that everything would be better if you also owned your own office building.
 You would create an LLC as the holding company which owns the building, and another LLC (and probably taxed as an S Corp) for the operating company.

 This arrangement can also reduce self-employment taxes or payroll taxes since this conduit changes the color of money.
 Huh?
 Your accounting firm’s income is earned income, taxed both at the self-employment tax level (or payroll tax level) and the income tax level.
 However, you reduce this earned income by the amount of rental expense and that subsequent rental income on the other end is considered passive, and only taxed at the income tax level.
 Beauty.
-You must have a lease and the rent must be market rates.
+You must have a lease and the rent must be market rates; usually a rent appraisal from an independent appraiser will suffice.

 This KB article is an excerpt from our book which is available in paperback from Amazon, as an eBook for Kindle and as a PDF from ClickBank.
 We used to publish with iTunes and Nook, but keeping up with two different formats was brutal.
 You can cruise through these KB articles, click on the fancy buttons below or visit our webpage which provides more information at-